 Achieving modest improvements on key popular priorities is a tangible demonstration that the government has the interests of citizens at heart.
-Beyond the outcomes generated is the process adopted, for this signals how committed a government is to citizen participation and input-and ultimately accountability.
+Beyond the outcomes generated is the process adopted, for this signals how committed a government has the interests of citizens at heart.

+ment is to citizen participation and input-and ultimately accountability.
 Four strategic priorities integral to the state-building process provide focal points for generating confidence in the state so that vital institutional reforms in security, justice, and jobs can proceed.

 1. National Constitutional Review.
-The current transitional constitution gives

-1. National Constitutional Review.
 The current transitional constitution gives extraordinary powers to the President with almost no checks afforded to other branches of government.
 The President cannot be impeached.
-He can dismiss the national and state assemblies and remove the Vice President and State Governors from office, as well as any justice or judge.
+He can dismiss the national and state assemblies and remove the Vice President and State Governors national and state assembles and remove the vice President and State Governors from office, as well as any justice or judge.
 A national constitutional review process was to have been completed by January 2013, leading to a final, permanent constitution soon thereafter.
 The review process is considerably behind schedule, so much so that the transitional constitution had to be amended to extend the National Constitutional Review Commission (NCRC) mandate for an additional 2 years to December 2014.
-Even before the outbreak of fighting, this raised serious questions about the adoption of a new permanent constitution before the current terms of the President and national assembly expire in July 2015.
+Even before the outbreak of fighting, this raised serious questions about the adoption of a new permanent constitution before the current terms of the

-about the adoption of a new permanent constitution before the current terms of the President and national assembly expire in July 2015.
+President and national assembly expire in July 2015.

 The national constitutional review process is an opportunity to educate citizens about what a constitution is and solicit views about what kind of checks and balances the people of South Sudan want on their government.
-Instead, the path provided for in the transitional constitution-a permanent constitution drafted by the NCRC, reviewed by an appointed National Constitutional Conference, and then passed by the National Legislative Assembly for adoption-seems set to replicate the ruling party's vision for how it should govern the country.
+Instead, the path proances the people of South Sudan want on their government.
+Instead, the pain provided for in the transitional constitution-a permanent constitution drafted by the NCRC, reviewed by an appointed National Constitutional Conference, and then passed by the National Legislative Assembly for adoption-seems set to replicate the ruling party's vision for how it should govern the country.
 It also leaves the product forever open to serious challenges to its legitimacy.

 In light of the current crisis, the timeline for adopting a new permanent constitution and conducting national elections will need to be revised further.
 This affords the opportunity to make this process more inclusive, participatory, and transparent.

-In light of the current crisis, the timeline for adopting a new permanent constitution and conducting national elections will need to be revised further.
-This affords the opportunity to make this process more inclusive, participatory, and transparent.
+In addition to institutionalizing more consultative engagement with civil society and

 In addition to institutionalizing more consultative engagement with civil society and communities, the draft constitution should be put to a popular referendum to demonstrate societal commitment to this political course while significantly boosting the legitimacy of the new state.
 An open and legitimate constitutional review process represents the most significant opportunity to lay an enduring foundation for national unity.
 A closed and exclusive process, however, will result in extended political grievances and perceptions of injustice.
 It will also seriously call into question the state leadership's commitment to democracy.